-ReSA outputs can provide useful references to support recognition and valuing of research software as a key component of research.
+ReSA outputs can provide useful references to support recognition and valuing of research software as a key component of research, and can also be found in the ReSA Zenodo community.
 Recent items include:

 Evidence for the importance of research software